Peter Davenport: Sunderland

-Davenport signed for nearby Sunderland in the summer of 1990, and formed an effective strike partnership with Marco Gabbiadini in the first half of the season.
+Davenport signed for Sunderland in the summer of 1990, and formed an effective strike partnership with Marco Gabbiadini in the first half of the season.
 Despite this, Sunderland were relegated at the end of the season.
 In the 1991–92 season, Davenport continued to be a prominent player for Sunderland, scoring in the Wear-Tees Derby at Roker Park on 20 April 1992 with a first time volley from outside the 18-yard box, a goal that has been regarded as being one of the best scored at Roker Park in recent memory.
 In the same season, he played in the 1992 FA Cup final at Wembley against Liverpool.
-Davenport scored the first goal in a famous 2–1 quarter-final victory over Chelsea during the road to Wembley and formed a partnership with striker John Byrne (who scored in every round bar the final itself).
+Davenport scored the first goal in a 2–1 quarter-final victory over Chelsea during the road to Wembley and formed a partnership with striker John Byrne (who scored in every round bar the final itself).

 He played one more season for Sunderland, in the new Division One, before moving north of the border to sign for Airdrieonians, who had just been relegated from the Scottish Premier Division.

-Despite the fact that he had played for Manchester United and Nottingham Forest in the 1980s, both teams who fairly regularly won trophies around that time, this was Davenport's first and only appearance in a major cup final.

 End of playing career

-He finished his playing career with spells at several lower division and Scottish League clubs including Airdrieonians, St Johnstone, Stockport County and Southport where he also held post as caretaker manager, during which time Southport were unbeaten.

-After leaving Southport he joined Macclesfield as a player scoring his 100th league goal at Exeter City F.C in May 1998.
-After his football career finished, Peter Davenport went on to coach rugby and teach at St Anselm's College in Birkenhead.
-He has since stayed on at St Anselm's and acted as a substitute teacher and general organiser and liaison for school trips and finance.
+He finished his playing career with spells at several lower division and Scottish League clubs including Airdrieonians, St Johnstone, Stockport County and Southport, where he also held post as caretaker manager, during which time Southport were unbeaten.
+After leaving Southport he joined Macclesfield as a player scoring his 100th league goal at Exeter City in May 1998.